The following is the latest COVID-19 Update from the Ministry of Health…

 The Ministry of Health provides the following update:

-* One additional death (in Trinidad) has been confirmed—an elderly person with a pre-existing medical condition.
+* One addition death in Tobago has been confirmed—elderly male with pre-existing medical condition.

 Of the total number of positive cases, 49 of these positive cases came from the group of nationals who recently returned from a cruise: